gbadev-org/tonc/content/regbg.md

 Tonc's support for text goes through `tte_` functions.
 In this case, `tte_init_se_default()` sets up background 0 for tile-mapped text.
 It also loads the default 8×8 font into charblock 0 (see {@fig:hello}b).
 After that, you can write to text with `tte_write`.
 The sequence `#{P:x,y}` is the formatting command that TTE uses to position the cursor.
 There are a number of these, some of which you'll also see in later chapters.

-From this point on, I'll make liberal use of tonclib's text capabilities in examples for displaying values and the like.
+From this point on, I'll make liberal use of libtonc's text capabilities in examples for displaying values and the like.
 This will mostly happen without explanation, because that won't be part of the demo.
 Again, to see the internals, go to the [TTE chapter](tte.html).

 #### Creating and using code libraries